FlintSable/duck-duck-scrape/README.md

 # Week 18 Homework Assignment - All the News That's Fit to Scrape
-# Flexing my Mongoose and Cheerio muscles to scrape news from another site
+# Flexing my Mongoose and Cheerio muscles by scraping news from another site

 ### Overview